2 400gcan tinned tomatoesor, 3 cans if not using fresh tomatoes

 Simmer for another minute until spinach has wilted.

 Check flavours and consistency.
-If the soup is too runny, then add more tomato paste to thicken.
+If the soup is too runny, add more tomato paste to thicken.
 If it's too thick, add more broth.

 Video